Purplepro/GamingProject/docs/reflections.md

 3. RESPONSE

 # Thursday
-- [x] What did you achieve yesterday?
+- [x] What did you achieve yesterday? finished the title screen and everything is moving
-- [x] What are your goals for today?
+- [x] What are your goals for today? do collision detection possibly projectiles and then game over and im done
 - [x] Do you have any blockers?
+No blockers
 1. RESPONSE
 2. RESPONSE
 3. RESPONSE